“Didn't you know that foreigners can't buy land in Thailand”?

 Take a drive through rural Thailand: North, Northeast, South; take your pick.

-In the deepest country bumpkin moo baans, you'll see huge “farang” homes sticking out like sore thumbs – many of which are no longer occupied by a foreign national but by an ex partner.
+In the deepest country bumpkin moo baans, you'll see huge “farang” homes sticking out like sore thumbs.
+Many of these properties are no longer occupied foreign nationals but by ex-partners.

 Let's say you are retiring and have a nice 10 million Baht in the bank, plus your pension each month.
 Why blow 5 million Baht on a house in rural Isaan?